02 Feb '16

 2) “Hatha Yoga” is what we call a generic kind of MPY that usually includes mild vinyasas (yoga poses linked by movement).

 We would find the phrase used this way on a roster of different styles at a local yoga studio—alongside more clearly defined styles like “Jivamukti Yoga,” “Iyengar Yoga,” or “Power Yoga.”

 3) It is also the name taken by pose-based yoga styles that remain strongly focused on Awakening and which try to integrate many of the attitudes and techniques of the early Hatha Yoga traditions.

 These styles might try to follow the spirit and full practice range of Hatha Yoga as it was encoded by Gorakhnath when the practice was launched near the 11th century.
-Sometimes, like the Shadow Yoga of Shandor Remete, it gives itself the fuller name, “Traditional Hatha Yoga.”LINK HERE TO READ IT AT ELEPHANT JOURNAL
+Sometimes, as in the Shadow Yoga of Shandor Remete, it calls itself, “Traditional Hatha Yoga.”LINK HERE TO READ IT AT ELEPHANT JOURNAL